-This document is HiPKI Certificate Policy and was approved for publication on April 13, 2021.
+This document is HiPKI Certificate Policy and was approved for publication on June 17, 2021.
 The current version of this CP can be obtained at the website: https://eca.hinet.net.
 CAs shall put CP OIDs into the certificatePolicies extension of the certificates issued in accordance with this CP (not including self-signed certificates).
 CAs in HiPKI is authorized to issue the following certificates:

-- (1) Individual certificates

-- (2) Organization certificates

-- (3) Domain validation (DV) TLS/SSL certificates
+(1) Domain validation (DV) TLS/SSL certificates

-- (4) Organization validation (OV) TLS/SSL certificates

-- (5) Individual validation (IV) TLS/SSL certificates

-- (6) Extended validation (EV) TLS/SSL certificates
+- (2) Organization validation (OV) TLS/SSL certificates - (3) Extended validation (EV) TLS/SSL certificates

-- (7) EV Code Signing certificates

-- (8) Code Signing certificates

-- (9) Time-stamping certificates

-For individual certificates and organization certificates, HiPKI classifies them into 4 assurance levels according to the authentication method and appropriate scope of the certificate.
+HiPKI classifies the certificates issued by CAs into four assurance levels according to the authentication method and appropriate scope implemented by the CAs.
 The high the assurance level, the higher the security, reliability, and the more strict the authentication method.